Probate Q&A Series

 • Bond premiums (if the court requires a bond)

 North Carolina law (N.C.
-Gen. Stat. § 28A-23-1, ncleg.gov) allows the representative to pay these expenses before distributing assets.
+Gen. Stat. § 28A-23-1, ncleg.gov) sets the order of payment of claims against the estate, including costs and expenses of administration.

 Real Property Carrying Costs

-While the estate holds real property, the personal representative must maintain its value.
+While the estate holds real property, the personal representative may need to maintain its value.
 Typical carrying costs include:

 • Property taxes and assessments